 Assessing your skill assessments and examinations

 To become a general practitioner you must possess a Certificate of Completion of Training (CCT).
 During all your placements you will complete Workplace Based Assessments (WPBA) as well as preparing for the MRCGP examinations – the Applied Knowledge Test (AKT) and the Recorded Consultation Assessment (RCA).

 Your progress will be monitored at least yearly by an Annual Review of Competency Progress (ARCP) panel.

 More details of the examination can be found on the RCGP website.

-Important: Assessment and Selection Process in 2023
+Important: Assessment and Selection Process

 The assessment and selection process will involve the Multi-Specialty Recruitment Assessment (MSRA) which is a computer-based assessment delivered in physical test centres.
-A subsequent face-to-face or virtual assessment at a Selection Centre will not occur in 2023.
+A subsequent face-to-face or virtual assessment at a Selection Centre will not occur.
 Successful applicants will be considered for appointment across the whole of the UK, based on their performance in the MSRA.
 This method is known as Single Transferable Score (STS) as applicants are not restricted to being considered for appointment in a single specific region.
 The STS system is designed to maximise opportunities for successful appointment.